Cardiovascular Diseases (CVD) is the biggest killer and responsible for 31% of overall deaths worldwide.

 Eat More Plant Protein

-Compared to animal proteins, plant proteins can be a healthier option as it can reduce the overall cholesterol levels by approximately 5% thereby reducing the risk of heart diseases .
+Compared to animal proteins, plant proteins can be a healthier option as they can reduce the overall cholesterol levels by approximately 5% thereby reducing the risk of heart diseases .

 Plant protein-based diet could also reduce blood pressure as well as the total cholesterol, ‘apolipoprotein B’ cholesterol, triglycerides levels in the body, all factors responsible for increasing risk of cardiovascular diseases